eodell6502/experior/README.md

 ### HTML

-If you don't care for my dubious web design skills, Experior will let you substitute your own CSS stylesheet with the `--css` switch.
+If you don't care for the default appearance, Experior will let you substitute your own CSS stylesheet with the `--css` switch.

 ![html output](img/html.png)